tedee-com/tedee-lock-ble-api-doc/docs/source/howtos/begin-integration.rst

 How to begin integration
 ========================

-All the commands exposed on this BLE API require PTLS session.
+All the commands presented in this BLE API require PTLS session.
 You can find a guide to achieve that on :doc:`establish-ptls-session` page.
 As security library we recommend using: